oerdnj/dp2025/main.typ

 ==== Custom Root Zone Server

 A single instance of Ubuntu server was created in the same AWS region to minimize the effect of the latency on the results and was given a DNS name *nemoto.dns.rocks.*.
-A BIND 9.20.8 was installed and configured.
+A BIND 9.20.8 was installed and configured on that system.
 The default configuration was modified to disable recursive DNS queries as this server (`recursion no;`), and maximum EDNS buffer size (e.g. maximum DNS message size over UDP) was bumped to `1452` with `edns-udp-size 1452;` and `max-udp-size 1452`.
 Finally, custom root zone was added in a raw (pre-compiled) format.
 The final configuration located in standard location `/etc/bind/named.conf` looked like this:

 ```
 options {